Existing Home Sales Update: Still Bad

 ||||

 Existing Home Sales Update: Still BadHousing was chugging right along in early 2020, then covid happened.
 Housing experienced lots of unexpected volatility with the most important development being a huge increase in demand and prices... at first.
 Once rates began skyrocketing (relatively) and the frenzy began to subside, home sales numbers tanked to the weakest levels since the Great Financial Crisis by the end of 2022.
 They've been drifting and bouncing around near those same levels ever since.
-Bigger picture for context: In other words, this data series isn't worth too much discussion until it exits this holding pattern.
-For those determined to pick out potentially interesting anecdotes, feel free to sort through the following:

 |